makinacorpus/drupalindustry.recipe.drush/README.txt

 If you want it in PHP, BASH or whatever, fork and pull request!
 You are welcome!

-In order to be able to actually use the drush command, you need PHP!
+In order to be able to actually use the drush command, you need PHP CLI (command line interface)!

 The generated drush script is BASH.